Lately I’ve been thinking about lines from Anne Carson’s The Beauty of the Husband:

 Is that not what we expect?
 Death to come on a white horse and bear the body away?

 We use that image to distance ourselves from death because death is everywhere.
-Death the horseman externalizes it.
-Look, we can say, there he is.
+Look, we can say, there is Death.
 He is not within us.

 But it goes without saying.